-- The reduction in local document recording fees, which is tied to the broader housing market and rising interest rates, compelled the County to allocate 50% of the HOME ARP funding to services.
-These funds will be allocated over three years, resulting is just under \$500,000 of funding for services per year. - Rental assistance through tenant-based rental assistance programs is a need in our community.
-Through the Department of Treasury's Emergency Rent Assistance Program and other state programs, Thurston County distributed over \$50 million

-- in rent and utility assistance since the start of the COVID-19 pandemic.
+Although Thurston County has experienced a reduction on local document recording fees that fund a significant portion of the homeless response system, the State of Washington has provided new revenue to counties to fill this funding gap.
+While increased levels of services will always provide benefit to persons experiencing homelessness and other vulnerable populations, short-term funding of services is not a priority.
+Rental assistance through tenant-based rental assistance programs is a need in our community.
+Through the Department of Treasury's Emergency Rent Assistance Program and other state programs, Thurston County distributed over \$50 million in rent and utility assistance since the start of the COVID-19 pandemic.
 As those programs wind down, with funding from Washington State, a new long-term eviction prevention rent assistance program is beginning.
-While rent assistance continues to be a need for those at-risk of homelessness, the new state-funding program provides a path for helping to reduce the need for TBRA. - There is a clear need to increase shelter capacity in Thurston County, including for those people fleeing domestic violence/sexual assault.
+While rent assistance continues to be a need for those at-risk of homelessness, the new state-funding program provides a path for helping to reduce the need for TBRA.

+- O There is a clear need to increase shelter capacity in Thurston County, including for those people fleeing domestic violence/sexual assault.
 Through the Washington Governor's Right-of-Way initiative, Thurston County will be expanding its shelter capacity over the next few years with the acquisition of a hotel and the creation of a tiny-home village.
 The hotel will be used as emergency housing for the next few years before being converted to permanent supportive housing.
-While those projects will result in increased capacity, the County decided not to utilize HOME ARP funds to acquire or develop additional non-congregate shelter capacity due to the uncertainty of having sufficient funding to sustain operations of new shelter beds. - There is a severe shortage of affordable housing in Thurston County, as reflected in the needs assessment and gaps analysis.
-There is an argument to be made that all HOME ARP funds should go to develop more affordable housing units.
-However, with the reduction of funding for services and with a new local tax that will generate over \$4 million per year in additional revenue that will be primarily dedicated to development of affordable housing, the County has determined to balance the HOME ARP between the two greatest needs, affordable housing development and homeless services.
+While those projects will result in increased capacity, the County decided not to utilize HOME ARP funds to acquire or develop additional non-congregate shelter capacity due to the uncertainty of having sufficient funding to sustain operations of new shelter beds. - O There is a severe shortage of affordable housing in Thurston County, as reflected in the needs assessment and gaps analysis.
+To address this gap, it has been determined that all HOME ARP funds should go to develop more affordable housing units.
+Developing new units of housing will have the greatest long-term impact for Thurston County.